Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 With WordPress you’ll need to get web hosting and a domain name to get started.
 Over time, you’ll have to update WordPress as well as any plugins and themes you use.
 As the most free-range, customizable platform, it requires the most attention.

-This is why I recommend that people starting their first WordPress blog use Hostinger.
-For less than $4 per month, you can get WordPress hosting that comes with automated WordPress updates and a free domain name for the first year.
+This is why I recommend that people starting their first WordPress blog use Bluehost.
+For less than $6 per month, you can get WordPress hosting that comes with daily WordPress backups and a free domain name for the first year.

-Get everything you need in one place and let Hostinger take over some of the basic maintenance.
+Get everything you need in one place and feel safe with Bluehost.

 Tools for Growing Your Audience